AaronErhardt/AaronErhardt.github.io/relm4-book/src/factory.md

 {{#include ../listings/factory.rs:msg }}
 ```

 You'll notice that an index is passed with `AppMsg::Clicked`.
-This allows us to select the counter that emitted the clicked signal.
+This allows us to identify the counter button which emitted the clicked signal.

 ## The update function